 This neighborhood has plenty of great restaurants and cool shops, as well as cozy cafes, bars and Irish pubs (most of them established in abandoned buildings – so cool!) where you can enjoy a beer and people-watch.

-Phibsborough is a pretty cool and balanced area and if you think it’s a perfect fit for you, let me tell you about the greatest hotels that you can choose from:
+Phibsborough is a pretty cool and balanced area, as it is also mostly a residential neighborhood, and if you think it’s a perfect fit for you, let me tell you about the greatest hotels that you can choose from:

 Luxury (US$160 and up)